-- transfer all or part of it to your student loan - transfer all or part of it to cover someone else's income tax or student loan - transfer all or part of it to your 2020 provisional tax - have it direct credited to a bank or other deposit account, eg, a building society account shown at Ouestion 8.
+- transfer all or part of it to your student loan - transfer all or part of it to cover someone else's income tax or student loan - transfer all or part of it to your 2021 provisional tax - have it direct credited to a bank or other deposit account, eg, a building society account shown at Question 8.

-If you've made payments towards your 2020 provisional tax and, after completing this return, find you have less or no provisional tax to pay, we can include the overpayment in the amount we refund or transfer.
-Print the overpaid amount in Box 34A.
+If you've made payments towards your 2021 provisional tax and, after completing this return, you find that you have less or no provisional tax to pay, the over payment can be included in the amount we refund or transfer.
+Attach a separate note to your return to request this.